Houthi insurgency: 2011 Yemeni revolution

-A major demonstration by over 16,000 protestors took place in Sanaʽa on 27 January.
+A major demonstration by over 16,000 protestors took place in Sanaa on 27 January.
 On 2 February, President Saleh announced he would not run for reelection in 2013 and that he would not pass power to his son.
-On 3 February, 20,000 people protested against the government in Sanaʽa, and others in Aden, in a "Day of Rage" called for by Tawakel Karman.
+On 3 February, 20,000 people protested against the government in Sanaa, and others in Aden, in a "Day of Rage" called for by Tawakel Karman.
 On the same day, soldiers, armed members of the General People's Congress and many others held a pro-government counter-demonstration in Sanaʽa.

 On February 27, Abdul Malik al-Houthi announced support for the pro-democracy protests and the effort to effect regime change, as had happened in Tunisia and Egypt.
 Following these statements, large crowds of Houthis joined in protests across Northern Yemen.

-Houthi fighters entered Sa'ada on March 19, engaging in a drawn out battle with the pro-government forces of Sheikh Uthman Mujalli.
+Houthi fighters entered Saada on March 19, engaging in a drawn out battle with the pro-government forces of Sheikh Uthman Mujalli.
 They seized control of the city on March 24, after destroying Sheikh Mujalli's house and forcing the local governor to flee.
 The Houthis established military checkpoints at the entrances to the city after police deserted their posts and were relocated to army camps elsewhere.

 On March 26, Houthi rebels declared the creation of their own administration in Saada Governorate, independent from Yemeni authorities.
 A former arms dealer was appointed governor by the Houthis, the previous governor having fled to Sanaa.

 On July 8, 23 people were killed in fighting between the Houthis and the opposition Islah party in al-Jawf governorate.
 The fighting erupted after the governor of al-Jawf fled, opposition tribes took control of the governorate, and the Houthis refused to hand over a Yemeni military base which they had seized several months earlier.
 Fighting continued until July 11, with more than 30 people killed.
 The Houthis claimed that some elements of the pro-Islah militias had links to al-Qaeda.

 On July 28, over 120 people were killed as the Houthis launched an offensive to take over government buildings in al-Jawf.
 Fighting in Jawf lasted for four months, in which time Sunni tribes claimed to have killed 470 Houthis, while acknowledging 85 casualties of their own.
 The Houthis eventually took control of al-Jawf governorate.

+Territory and areas of influence for rebels (blue) and Islamists (red) in Yemen's uprising, as of 23 October 2011.